-I will work to get the charge reduced or dismissed.
-Here is a brief checklist of issues I look at in defending charges of Fleeing or Eluding:
+We will work to get the charge reduced or dismissed.
+Here is a brief checklist of issues we look at in defending charges of Fleeing or Eluding:

-- I will file a motion to dismiss if the officer cannot articulate a valid reason for the traffic stop.
+- We will file a motion to dismiss if the officer cannot articulate a valid reason for the traffic stop.

-- I will raise the issue of whether your failure to stop was truly “willful”.
+- We will raise the issue of whether your failure to stop was truly “willful”.

 Call a Fort Walton Beach Fleeing or Eluding Attorney today

-If you are facing a Fleeing or Eluding charge in Fort Walton Beach, I know you are scared.
+If you are facing a Fleeing or Eluding charge in Fort Walton Beach, we know you are scared.
 Worried about what this charge will do to your career, your family, and your future.
-If you are looking for a defense attorney that will maximize your chances of a successful outcome, you have come to the right place.
-Call me today at (850) 243-6097 for a free, confidential consultation.
+If you are looking for a defense team that will maximize your chances of a successful outcome, you have come to the right place.
+Call Flaherty Defense Firm today at (850) 243-6097 for a free, confidential consultation.